 You are responsible for any hourly or per-piece billing, according to the hiring company’s policies and procedures.
 Be sure to ask questions about how you are paid when you interview with a company you find through FlexJobs.
 If in doubt, contact Flexjobs customer service.

 To cancel FlexJobs, simply click on your name in the upper right-hand corner, then click on “Account Settings.”
 From there, you can click on “Subscriptions” where you will be taken to a screen that looks like this:

 From this screen, you can upgrade your subscription to a three-month or annual membership.
-You can also allow your subscription to lapse at the end of your time or cancel your membership or subscription immediately and lose the remaining time you have already paid for.
+You can also allow your subscription to lapse or cancel your membership or subscription immediately and lose the remaining time you have already paid for.